blocknetdx/api-docs/source/includes/_projects.md

 In the meantime, you can get a list of SNodes providing XQuery services here:<br>
 [https://service-explorer.core.cloudchainsinc.com/#/xcloud-services/nodes/xrs::xquery](https://service-explorer.core.cloudchainsinc.com/#/xcloud-services/nodes/xrs::xquery).<br>
-You can also get a list of SNodes supporting Hydra services here:<br>
+You can also get a list of SNodes providing Hydra services here:<br>
 [https://service-explorer.core.cloudchainsinc.com/#/xcloud-services/nodes/xrs::evm_passthrough](https://service-explorer.core.cloudchainsinc.com/#/xcloud-services/nodes/xrs::evm_passthrough)

 After choosing one of the SNodes from one of the above sites, make a